 As we entered the digital age, companies began leveraging technology to process payments.
 This meant a huge surge in volume and speed.
 Understandably, fraud officers were overwhelmed.

-Luckily, technology was also there to help prevention.
+Luckily, technology was also there to help.
 Through early software programming, the first rule-based systems were born.
 The rules were hard coded, which narrowed the transactions in grey areas for manual review.

 While these systems reduced fraud managers’ workload, fraudsters became adept at quickly understanding the rules and finding loopholes in them.
-This led to the new era of fraud prevention, relying on big data to glean a complete picture of user behavior.
+This led to the new era of risk assessment relying on big data to glean a complete picture of user behavior.

 More Data = More Precise Rules?Unless they are a trained data scientist, the average merchant or company executive tends to make worse decisions when trying to analyze large volumes of data.
 Click To Tweet

-As automation and technology continued to evolve, fraud prevention systems were able to access various 3rd party databases for data enrichment.
+As automation and technology continued to evolve, new systems were able to access various 3rd party databases for data enrichment.
 Using rule-based systems as a base, fraud managers can now feed information about a users’ device, IP address or even email address to increase their risk calculations.

 The more data is fed into the system, the more confident fraud managers can be that their rules are effective.
 However, what good is adding more data if it means spending more time to create new rules?